 However you identify, you’ll feel at home in Chicago!
 The city embraces and celebrates diversity and inclusion all day, every day.
 Party at one of the largest annual gay pride festivals in the country, Chicago Pride Fest, with a jam-packed lineup of musical artists, vendors, drag shows, and more.
 Attend Chicago Pride, which features a slew of events, vendors, and a giant parade—attracting over one million spectators, you might even see your favorite drag superstar!
 Head over to Northalsted—previously known as Boystown—to feel even more welcome.
 Northalsted is one of the country’s most inclusive LGBTQ communities, not to mention being one of the nation’s oldest officially-recognized gay neighborhoods.

 Looking for something to do that will keep the whole family busy?
 Chicago has interactive, kid-friendly activities all over the city to keep everyone entertained!
 Get free admission and let your children experience farm life in the city with the Farm-in-the-Zoo exhibit at Lincoln Park Zoo.
 Feed the giraffes, interact with penguins, or clap at the Seven Seas dolphin show in Brookfield Zoo.
 Ice skate, scale the climbing wall, play a round of mini golf, or explore the Alice in Wonderland-inspired Play Garden at Maggie Daley Park.
 See tiger rays, beluga whales, dolphins, and sea otters at the Shedd Aquarium, located on the shore of Lake Michigan.
 Gain knowledge while having fun with 15 permanent exhibits like Pet Vet, Water Works, or Turtle Rock at Kohl Children’s Museum.
-Or take the kids to exhibits like Dinosaur Expedition, Kids Town, or Zoom Room at Chicago Children’s Museum on Navy Pier.
+Or take the kids to exhibits like Dinosaur Expedition, or Kids Town at Chicago Children’s Museum on Navy Pier.

 Visit Chicago’s Top Museums & Art Galleries